What is Comping And What Are Guide Tones?

-- It’s easy to voice lead the chords. (“Voice leading” refers to a way of connecting the chords with least amount of motion between chord tones.
+- It’s easy to voice lead the chords. (“Voice leading” refers to a way of connecting the chords with the least amount of motion between chord tones.
 This technique makes it sound like you’re composing on the spot, creating a tapestry of connected chords. )

 Comping With Guide Tones in Blues